Soc 101 - Introduction to Sociology » 2019 » Exam 1

 A group or society's definition of the way that a specific role ought to be played is referred to as:

-A. status set
+A. master status

 C. role expectation